openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 For example, `MatMul` input with 4x1x64 geometry will be split to four inputs with 1x64 dimensions.
 Resulting inputs with filters go to `MatMul` operations and the outputs are concatenated.
+### `-handle-large-kernels`: Handle large kernels ops
+The pass is a part of `AdjustForVPU` pipeline.

+This pass replaces average pooling layers that have kernels bigger than supported by hardware (11x11), with equivalent two average pooling (approx equiv in case of prime kernel i.e. 13x13).
 ### `-merge-fake-quant`: Merge back to FakeQuantize
 The pass is a part of `LowPrecision` pipeline.